nrxus/rfcs/text/0000-cfg-alias.md

 }
 ```

-The above syntax achieves the same as the proposed syntax, with the gained advantage that now it is
-easier to identify whether a cfg attribute comes from an alias or an existing cfg attribute.
+This achieves the same goal as the originally proposed syntax, with the advantage of easier identification of whether a cfg attribute is an alias.

-The disadvantage is that now we are exposing, what the author believes to be, an implementation detail.
+The disadvantage is that now we are exposing what the author believes to be an implementation detail.
 The fact that the cfg attribute comes from an alias should *not* be important at the moment of use.

 This syntax also means that no cfgs will be allowed through a compiler flag that start with `$`.

-The author does not know (nor could he find) if we currently block any prefixes on cfg attribute names.
+The author could not find existing examples of Rust blocking prefixes on cfg attribute names.

 ## Visibility alternatives

-The proposed RFC blocks the introduction of cfg aliases anywhere but in the root of the crate
-(`main.rs` for binaries or `lib.rs` for libraries).
-An alternative would be to allow it anywhere,
-and expose those aliases within any child of that module.
-This will allow for modularizing the
-declaration of cfg aliases only at the top of where it is needed.
+The proposed RFC blocks the introduction of cfg aliases anywhere but in the root of the crate (`main.rs` for binaries or `lib.rs` for libraries).
+An alternative would be to allow cfg aliases to be introduced anywhere and expose those aliases to any child of that module.
+This will allow for declaration of cfg aliases only where needed.

-The reasoning behind not going for this approach is that it further escalates the problem of not
+However, allowing cfg alias declarations anywhere increases the problem of not
-knowing where the cfg alias might have come from,
-since now it can be in any parent module instead of only at the root.
+knowing where a cfg alias originated, since it could have come from any parent module instead of only at the root.

-Implementing the RFC as-is does not block this extension from being added later without a breaking change.
+Implementing the RFC as-is does not prevent this extension from being added later and would not cause breaking change.
-The author recommends revisiting this point after the current implementation is stable,
-and we get enough feedback on whether declaring cfg aliases would be useful in non-root modules.
+The author recommends revisiting this point after the current implementation is stable and we get enough feedback on whether declaring cfg aliases would be useful in non-root modules.

-Another alternative would be to allow the cfg alias in any module,
-but do *not* expose it to any other module, child or parent.
+Another alternative would be to allow the cfg alias in any module, but *not* expose it to any other module, child or parent.
 The author believes this would severely limit the use case of aliasing cfg attributes since the logic
 would have to be copied across modules within the same crate.

 # Prior art
 [prior-art]: #prior-art

-There is an [existing issue](https://github.com/rust-lang/rfcs/issues/831) filed to the RFC repository
-that lies down a proposal very similar to this one but with different syntax.
+There is an [existing issue](https://github.com/rust-lang/rfcs/issues/831) filed in the RFC repository that proposes a change very similar to this one, but with different syntax.

-Currently in Rust, we allow the aliasing of structs and enums, with an approved RFC for aliasing
-traits.
-This will extend the concept of aliasing to `#[cfg(...)]` attributes.
+Currently in Rust, we allow the aliasing of structs and enums, with an approved RFC for aliasing traits.
+This will extend the concept of aliasing to cfg attributes.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Does rust currently have limitations on the names of cfg attributes?
+- Does Rust currently have limitations on the names of cfg attributes?